 our work by

-the Danish ambassador to Ethiopia, Mette Thygesen, visited the Abay Mado education centre.
-The ambassador visited the kindergarten and other classrooms, and she was intensely concerned about the school and the education.
-Here she is taking pictures of the children who paint the Danish flag.
-Afterwards she praised the project to the skies.
+In November 2017 the Danish ambassador to Ethiopia, Mette Thygesen, visited the Abay Mado education centre.
+The ambassador visited kindergarten and classes, and she praised the project to the skies.

 LIKE A DROP IN THE OCEAN